 The most common call, domestic situations can escalate into violence.
 Explorers are trained how to solve common domestic problems.

 Some serious situations can result in a suspect holding a hostage.
-Explorers are to talk the suspect out to release the hostage safely.
+Explorers learn negotiating techniques used to end these situations peacefully.

-A common pickup run, from the basic traffic ticket that goes without incident to irate drivers, and up to high-risk felony stops.
+A common pickup run, Explorers train for various situations: from a basic traffic ticket that goes without incident to irate drivers and even high-risk felony stops.

 The Defensive Tactics Unit gives Explorers training on how to control a prisoner in custody and training to protect themselves from harm.